Disaster Du Jour, Part I

-Look at the Palmer Drought Severity Index in the southern Plains last year in April vs. this year.
+Look at the Palmer Drought Severity Index in the Southern Plains last year in April vs. this year.

-Same as drought, floods, etc.
+Same goes for drought, floods, etc.

 What about the Arctic ice cap?
 Over the past two summers it has not melted nearly as much as it did before, so it’s not reaching as deep a negative anomaly, even as it was supposed to have practically disappeared.

 If we look at the longstanding Arctic temperature observation that has been there since the late 1950s, we see something quite interesting.
 In 2012, the summer of the last big melt, the Arctic temperature was above normal at a warm time of the year.
 And even if close to normal, the normal is still above freezing for the rest of the warmest part of the year.

 But this was not the case in 2013 or 2014.
 It stayed just below normal.

 Notice how warm it is during the cold time of the year.
 The areas where a lot of “global warming” has occurred are areas where “warm” is still frigid.
 Look what is going on now.

 What’s very interesting is that the forecast for the anomaly, which last year also was forecasted to wind up positive, is even stronger this year!

 Even more interesting is the cooling of the north Atlantic SST’s since 2012.